 I just finished reading Stephen Hawking and Leonard Mlodinow’s books, A Briefer History of Time and The Grand Design.
-I have always loved physics and obtained a minor in physics from Central Michigan University.
-I mean isn’t it awesome that Einstein and Newton were able to show the world how energy is related to matter and the reason that apples fall to the earth through the derivation of elegant equations (E = mc2 and F = G (m1m2)/r2 respectively)?
-It’s fun to stretch my mind to try to understand how time is affected by gravity.
-(1) It’s amazing to me that through the study of the atom, and the particles that make up atoms, we have learned that God doesn’t play dice, but He created a Universe that apparently allows it.
+I have always loved physics.
+I obtained a minor in physics from Central Michigan University.
+I mean, isn’t it awesome that Einstein was able to show the world how energy is related to matter (E = mc2)?
+And Newton was able to demonstrate that gravity was the reason that apples fall to the earth through the derivation of another elegant equation (F = G (m1m2)/r2)?
+I mean it’s a blast to stretch my mind to try to understand how time is affected by gravity.
+(1) Through the study of the atom, and the particles that make up atoms, we have learned that God doesn’t play dice, but He created a Universe that apparently allows it.
 (2)

 It amazes me that many scientists can look at the facts of science and not see the fingerprints of God.
 I agree with my colleagues that the historical church has at times stuck its head in the sand when presented with clear and convincing scientific data.
 Today’s church understands that the earth is not flat and that the earth revolves around the sun and is not the center of the Universe.
 It’s clear that life has a tremendous propensity to adapt to its environment and I do believe that the strongest survive in nature.
 But to me the fact that life can adapt is good engineering and not proof that we can kill the Engineer.
 I mean who would buy a car that only worked in the sunlight or when the temperature was above 50 0 F?
 (3)